“To whom much is given, much is required.”

 The child of Ghanaian immigrants, Isaac has had a unique American experience.
 Born in Greensboro, N.C., growing up in Arkansas, and moving elsewhere in America has helped shape his perspective into one that understands communities’ strengths and weaknesses.
 Seeing a great need for change within these communities has become Isaac’s motivating force to be what he calls a “social engineer.”

 Change and impact are Isaac’s passions, and he has proven his efforts through establishing organizations that will continue to shift the norms within communities both locally and globally.
 Along with deep community involvement in Nashville, Isaac has co-founded The Hub for Urban Entrepreneurship, a social enterprise that supports minority business owners.
-He is the founder of Save the Villages, a nonprofit organization that facilitates the development of educational programs and schools within rural villages in Ghana.
+He is also the founder of Conscious Conversation, a community engagement platform that galvanizes the community around relevant issues.

 Isaac is committed to strengthening communities of color across the globe.
 He relies on his business expertise, experience, and a yearning for change to drive his efforts.
 Through leveraging the collective resources of business, government agencies, as well as civic and social organizations, he is committed to developing and implementing creative solutions for the most pressing needs of underserved communities.